mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 ## Why didn't you just...?

+I've shared pieces of this story in my monthly retrospectives, and I've gotten some questions about why I didn't solve the problem in some easy, obvious way.
+Below, I've addressed why the obvious suggestions would not have worked.

 As I've shared snippets of stories.
 I think I certainly made mistakes, but I think the people that think a project like this is trivial to manage have never managed a project like this.
 Or they have, and they don't realize that their code is garbage, and if they ever have to make changes, they'll have to essentially start over.

 ### Why didn't you just use a Shopify template?

 ### Why didn't you just refuse to pay them until the work was done?

 They required payment up-front.
 I had no leverage to force them to complete the project.
-The contract just said .
+The contract just said I was buying hours.
+And I paid for the hours up front, so if I refused to accept the work, they already had my money.
+On the monthly retainer, they required a month of notice, so I still had to pay them for a final month once I canceled.

 If I had pushed for milestone-based payments from the start, they likely would have just declined the project.
 I think they saw me as a small client who could grow to something more substantial, but nobody wants to work with a tiny client who's going to be demanding about the budget.